Skip to main content

 HKDSE Related Subject(s): Mathematics

-You may have seen the recent movie 'The man who knew infinity' about the Indian mathematician Ramanujan (and his interactions with GH Hardy and Littlewood, among others).
-In this talk, we will introduce some of what Ramanujan studied and discuss a bit about his impact on the mathematical world since that time.
+You may have seen the recent movie “The Man Who Knew Infinity” about the Indian mathematician Ramanujan (and his interactions with GH Hardy and Littlewood, among others).
+In this talk, we will introduce some of what Ramanujan studied and discuss his impact on the mathematical world since that time.

 Counting to Infinity